pypa/pipx/README.md

 }
 ```

 See the `Deployment` class for more options.

+A deployment is required for:

+- Crons
+- FPM pools
+- Mail aliases
+- Mail accounts
+- Mail domains
+- SSH keys
+- Unix users
+- Virtual hosts

 #### Automatic deployment